romsson/dragit/README.md

 (not fully implemented yet)

-* `dragit.statemachine.current_state`                  : returns the current state of the interaction (e.g mouseenter, dragstart)
+* `dragit.statemachine.current_state`                  : the current state of the interaction (e.g mouseenter, dragstart)
-* `dragit.statemachine.current_id`                     : returns the id of the currently manipulated element
+* `dragit.statemachine.current_id`                     : the id of the currently manipulated element
 * `dragit.statemachine.setState(event)`                : sets the current state of the state machine
+* `dragit.statemachine.getState()`                     : gets the current state of the state machine

 ### dragit.utils